 A degree with a foundation year is designed to provide you with the skills and knowledge needed to transition into undergraduate study.
 The step up from sixth form/college to university can be daunting for some students, with new types of classes and more independent study among the top concerns amongst new students.
 Foundation students have a head-start on students joining straight from school or college, in that they gain experience in university study and its requirements.

 3. Access your chosen course if you missed out on grades

-Many foundation courses provide a direct route into studying a specific course, which can be a great route if you miss out on your expected grades.
-Completing a foundation guarantees you a place on your chosen course the following year, giving you a direct and secure route onto your chosen course.
+Many foundation year courses provide a direct route into studying a specific course, which can be a great route if you miss out on your expected grades.
+Completing a foundation year usually guarantees you a place on your chosen course the following year, giving you a direct and secure route onto your chosen course.

 4. Time to adjust into your surroundings

 Joining your chosen university before you begin your undergraduate studies gives you the chance to settle in to your new surroundings, both academically and in your personal life.
 Aside from your studies, and getting the chance to explore your new campus and its facilities, foundation students get the chance to move to their place of study, making friends and settling into the city.